Pre-Service Firefighter Education and Training

 Graduates of the Pre-Service Firefighter Education and Training program have been hired by fire departments in cities across the province and the country, including in Toronto, Mississauga, Hamilton, Vaughan, Ottawa, Winnipeg, Calgary, Vancouver and Halifax, as well as by the Canadian Forces.

 The Ontario Association of Fire Chiefs (OAFC) through the Endorsement Review Board (ERB) endorses the program content of the Pre-Service Firefighter Education and Training program.
-This curriculum is based on the Ontario Fire Marshal’s Ontario Standardized Curriculum for Firefighters (2008), which meets the body of knowledge and practical skills required to meet the job-related performance objectives specified in the Ontario Fire Services Firefighter Standards.
-Graduates of the Pre-Service Firefighter Education and Training program are eligible to write the Office of the Fire Marshall (OFM) Provincial Firefighter Test.
+This curriculum is based on the Ontario Fire Marshal’s (OFM’s) Ontario Standardized Curriculum for Firefighters (2008), which meets the body of knowledge and practical skills required to meet the job-related performance objectives specified in the Ontario Fire Services Firefighter Standards.
+Graduates of the Pre-Service Firefighter Education and Training program are eligible to write the OFM Provincial Firefighter Test.

 Note: For more information, refer to Selection Procedures.